Brexit: information for current students

 Information on travel for all students

-We know that some students may be travelling for the Easter break or for personal reasons during April.
+We know that some students may be travelling for the half-term break, or for study or personal reasons during October.

 If the UK exits the European Union without a deal, there is potential for travel disruption, additional costs and delays due to changes in regulations and border controls.
 This may impact entry and exit to and from EU member states and the UK, mobile roaming charges, driving licence restrictions, car rental arrangements and travel insurance.